r-lib/devtools/cran-comments.md

-This release adds additional functionality and also addresses check failures in R-devel
+This is a small patch release fixing bugs discovered in the previous release.

+It also fixes the check errors on CRAN

 ## Test environments